 1. The UE establishes the PDU Session successfully.

 2. The source AF (e.g. EES) or central AF sends AF influenced traffic steering request the PCF directly or via NEF/UDR.
 The AF requests includes the request for preserving IP address and upper layer context of the UE.
-When AMF invokes PDUSession_Update_SMContrext API during the Registration procedure, N2/Xn handover procedure, or Service Request procedure, the SMF checks whether a triggering condition of the UP event notification is met.
+When AMF invokes PDUSession_Update_SMContext API during the Registration procedure, N2/Xn handover procedure, or Service Request procedure, the SMF checks whether a triggering condition of the UP event notification is met.